-A request for a commutation of sentence is different.
+A request for a commutation of sentence is a request for a specific type of executive clemency.
 In a commutation request, the petitioner is requesting that a portion of the sentence be forgiven.
 They are typically filed only after a person has started serving the sentence.
 Sentences are sometimes commuted to “time served” or some other disposition that reduces the original sentence imposed.
 In some situations, commutations may be granted upon conditions similar to those imposed pursuant to parole or supervised release or, in the case of an undocumented immigrant, upon condition of deportation.
 The amount of time already served is often an important factor in commutation requests.

 Sometimes commutation requests are based on the serious illness of the petitioner, or the need for remission of a fine or restitution that was previously ordered.
 The ability to pay previously imposed fines and restitution, and any good faith efforts to discharge the obligation, are important considerations.
 Petitioners for remission of fines and restitution also should demonstrate satisfactory post-conviction conduct.

 The procedures for submitting clemency applications in Missouri, Kansas, and at the federal level (for a federal criminal case) are very different.
 Detailed research needs to be done into the nature of the original offense.
 Extensive documentation needs to be collected, and this must be presented in certain ways.
 Each state, and the federal pardon authority, has its own set of rules, procedures, and requirements that need to be complied with.